cosmos/ics23/docs/README.md

 where:

 - `hash` is the hash operation that is applied to the result of `(prefix || child || suffix)`, where the `||` operator is concatenation of binary data and where `child` the result of hashing all the tree below this step.
-- `prefix` is is a fixed set of bytes that may optionally be prepended to differentiate from lead nodes.
+- `prefix` is is a fixed set of bytes that may optionally be prepended to differentiate leaf nodes from inner nodes.
-- `suffix` is a fixed set of bytes that may optionally be appended  to differentiate from leaf nodes.
+- `suffix` is a fixed set of bytes that may optionally be appended to differentiate leaf nodes from inner nodes.

 We will explain more details of the different supported proof types in the following sections, where we see an example of how each proof type is used.